9 Answers to CE Marking Questions and Translation Requirements

 If We Specify “For Professional Use Only” Must We Still Provide Translations?

 Stating that your product is “For Professional Use Only” requires a special exemption from the Competent Authority.
-To get a special exemption requires a separate application to each country’s Competent Authority.
-These applications require a convincing case for a professional exemption.
+However, obtaining this exemption is not straightforward.
+Each country’s Competent Authority requires a separate application, and these applications must present a compelling case for why a professional exemption is necessary.

 Why Is Using Professional Quality Translators Important?

-Companies may choose to have their distributors, in-country employees or third parties translate their materials to obtain CE Marking, but any liability that comes from mistranslations remains with the manufacturer.
+Companies may choose to have their distributors, in-country employees, or third parties translate their materials to obtain CE Marking.
+However, any liability resulting from mistranslations remains with the manufacturer.

-Relying on distributors can be risky because distributors may distribute multiple products from multiple industries and may lack the industry-specific knowledge and language expertise to adequately translate the required documents.
-Distributors may not be reliable to understand every regulatory requirement for every individual country for which they will distribute your product or device.
+Relying on distributors, in particular, can be risky.
+Since distributors often handle multiple products across various industries, they may lack the industry-specific knowledge and language expertise necessary to accurately translate regulatory documents.
+Moreover, they may not be fully equipped to understand every regulatory requirement for each country where they distribute your product or device.

-In-country employees may be fluent in the local language, but are not trained translators.
-Also it is not likely that they are familiar with their specific applicable CE Marking requirements.
+Similarly, in-country employees may be fluent in the local language, but they are not trained translators.
+Additionally, they are unlikely to have a deep understanding of the specific CE Marking requirements that apply to your product.